Super Air Jet

-Super Air Jet is an Indonesian airline headquartered in Jakarta and based at Soekarno–Hatta International Airport.
-The airline was founded in March 2021 and commenced operations on August 6, 2021.
+Super Air Jet is an Indonesian ultra low-cost airline based in Soekarno–Hatta International Airport.
+The airline was founded in March 2021 and commenced operations on 6 August 2021.
+The airline is a subsidiary of Lion Air Group.

 History

 Super Air Jet was formally launched in March 2021, and is financed by Lion Air Group founder, Rusdi Kirana.
 The airline obtained its Air Operator's Certificate from the Indonesian Ministry of Transportation on 30 June 2021 and will be launching the same year to 11 destinations in Indonesia.
 The airline is headed by Ari Azhari, who once served as the General Manager of Services for the Lion Air Group.
 Despite the airline's close connections to the Lion Air Group, its official channels has rejected claims of any formal ties to Lion Air and its subsidiaries.

-The airline adopts a low-cost carrier model that focuses on point to point journeys to transport passengers between islands in Indonesia.
+The airline adopts an ultra low-cost model that focuses on point-to-point journeys to transport passengers between islands in Indonesia with extreme low fares.
 It focuses on millennials as a target market.
 The airline will launch its services with six maiden routes from Jakarta to Batam, Medan, Padang, Palembang, Pekanbaru, and Pontianak.

-Super Air Jet launched flights with three used Airbus A320-200s which formerly flew for India's Indigo and Tigerair Australia.
-The airline officially commenced operations on 6 August 2021 with a flight from Jakarta to Medan and Batam, following a month long delay due to the Indonesian Community Activities Restrictions Enforcement.
+Super Air Jet launched flights with three used Airbus A320-200s which formerly flew for India's IndiGo and Tigerair Australia.
+The airline officially commenced operations on 6 August 2021 with a flight from Jakarta to Medan and Batam, following a month long delay due to the Indonesian Community Activities Restrictions Enforcement following the COVID-19 pandemic.

 Destinations

-As of September 2022, the airline currently serves 25 destinations from its base at Jakarta's Soekarno-Hatta International Airport in Cengkareng.
+As of May 2025, Super Air Jet currently serves 32 destinations.